Exercise, Anxiety and Personal Identity

 The more I thought about it though, the more I realised this might be a great opportunity to get back to some more vigorous exercise – plus I’m terrible at feeling like I’m missing out on something that other people are enthusiastic about – so I just said yes!

 Only afterwards did I realise the gravity of my yes – I was actually going to have to do this!
 Once I got over my initial fear of what I’d signed myself up for, I felt motivated to start training.
 I went on a few runs with colleagues and started going to an athletics club because I find it difficult to run on my own.
 Everyone was so supportive despite me being slower than them.
 I was loving it!

 After 3 weeks of training, I started to get a stabbing pain in my shin.
 I was told that I’d done too much too quickly and that I should stop running until my leg stopped hurting.
-I panicked – there were only 3 weeks left and I’d only ever run about half the distance of the event!
+There were only 3 weeks left and I’d only ever run about half the distance of the event!
+I panicked.

 I stopped running altogether and felt really down about it.
 It hurt to walk, so I couldn’t think of how I could exercise comfortably.
 I went swimming a couple of times which was a brilliant alternative, but overall I found it far too easy to avoid doing anything at all.
 With the event fast approaching, I started feeling more and more irritated and demotivated.

 I jogged a bit then walked a bit then jogged a bit more, taking in the sights and sounds of runners, walkers and supporters.

 Then I came to an important realisation… I was doing this for enjoyment.
 I’m not an Olympic athlete aiming for a record time.
 I was doing this for the experience, to show support for my colleagues and to feel good about myself.
 As much as I’d have loved to keep up my training, my legs just needed to rest and that’s okay.